andrewm4894/anomstack/README.md

 ## Quickstart

-Below are some quick start instructions for getting up and running with Anomstack and a local db using duckdb.
+Below are some quick start instructions for getting up and running with Anomstack and a local db using duckdb and some example metrics.

 For proper use you would need to set up all your metrics and environment variables etc, but this should get you started.

+By default Anomstack will run on port 3000, so you can go to http://localhost:3000 to see the dagster UI.
+You can then enable the jobs you want to run and see them run in the UI.

 *Note*: you will need to wait for it to run a dozen or so ingest jobs before there is enough data for train, score and alert jobs to run successfully.

 ### GitHub Codespaces

-You can run Anomstack in a GitHub Codespace.
+You can run Anomstack using docker in a [GitHub Codespace](https://docs.github.com/en/codespaces).
+This is a great way to get started and familiar with Anomstack without having to install anything locally.

 ### Docker